Official Government Website

 Confined Animal Feeding Operations Improvement Subgrants in Idaho

-In October 2022, the CAFO Improvement Fund Committee awarded $5 million to 13 applicants to support environmental improvement projects in the agricultural industry.
+In October 2023, the committee awarded $5 million to 14 applicants to support environmental improvement projects in the agricultural industry.
 The successful applicants demonstrated a significant improvement in current operations, ranked highest in water and air quality protection categories, and included one or more of the following components:

-Funded Projects included:
+Funded projects included:

 • DariTech Biolynk water recycling system